-- Restriction of physical activity reduces cardiac workload and is recommended for all patients with acute congestive symptoms, until patient's symptoms have stabilized and excess fluid is removed. then early mobilization - Exercise training may improve functional status & quality of life, and may reduce hospitalizations and death from cardiovascular causes.
+- Restriction of physical activity reduces cardiac workload and is recommended for all patients with acute congestive symptoms, until patient's symptoms have stabilized and excess fluid is removed. - Exercise training may improve functional status & quality of life, and may reduce hospitalizations and death from cardiovascular causes.